Fuse23/so_long/README.md

 # so_long
 A small 2D game using the minilibx library.
+In the main part of the project, the game has a step counter and the map is parsed from the file.
+In the bonus part, enemies are added, enemies move randomly.
 More about project in [subject](https://github.com/Fuse23/so_long/blob/main/en.subject.pdf).

 My score: [![falarm's 42 so_long Score](https://badge42.vercel.app/api/v2/cl23rylyn001609lbgc4t4lzn/project/2577483)](https://github.com/JaeSeoKim/badge42)